-Posting your job postings on America's JobLink allows you to post as many job postings as you want, all for free.
-You can build a job posting from scratch using the AJL online job posting builder, and you can upload a job description you have already created in Microsoft Word, Microsoft WordPad, LibreOffice Writer, or any program that allows you to save files as .doc or .docx.
-You can post as many job postings as you like.
-AJL also gives you control over which information to display to potential job seekers on your job posting, such as the wages and your company contact information.
+America's JobLink allows you to post as many job postings as you want, all for free.
+You can build a job posting using the JobLink online job posting builder, and you can upload a Word or PDF job description you have already created.
+JobLink gives you control over which information to display to potential job seekers on your job posting, such as the wages and your company contact information.
 If you need help or would like customized assistance in recruitment, contact American Job Center staff.

 Add New Job Posting

-To post a new job opening, log into AJL.
-On the left side of your account menu, click My Job Postings.
-If you have any active job postings, they will display here.
+To post a new job opening, log in to JobLink.
+Select Job Postings from the side menu.
+The Job Postings page displays.
+If you have any active job postings, they display here.